barryhamsy/Gamebox/README.md

 **Note:** Ensure that Steam tools are installed on your system, as they are necessary for the application to function correctly.

-## Contributing

-Contributions are welcome!
-If you have suggestions for new features, bug fixes, or improvements, feel free to fork the repository and submit a pull request.
-Please ensure your changes align with the project's style and guidelines.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.